alixander/PyScribe/README.md

 Tests
 ----------
 Test modules are in the `tests` directory.
 Specific test cases are in these modules in the form of `testcase.py`, and the test runner compares these with `testcase_correct`.
+Run the tests with `./run_tests`.

 Example
 --------